West High School (Torrance, California)

 West High School is a public high school in Torrance, California, United States.
 The mascot is the Warrior.
+It is a part of the Torrance Unified School District.

 History

 West High was established in 1962.
 It serves the area bounded by 190th Street, Hawthorne Boulevard, Sepulveda Boulevard and the Redondo Beach border.
 The school colors are brown and gold.

 Demographics

-The demographic breakdown of the 2,079 students enrolled for the 2015–2016 school year was:
+The demographic breakdown of the 1,798 students enrolled for the 2023–2024 school year was: